miteshtrivedi10/voice_agent_api/README.md

 ```

 The token is validated against Supabase's JWKS endpoint.
 Invalid or expired tokens will result in a 401 Unauthorized response.

+The JWT token must contain the following claims:
+- `sub` or `uid`: User ID
+- `full_name` or `name`: User's full name
+- `email`: User's email address

+These values are extracted from the token and used in various parts of the application.

+## File Uploads

+Uploaded files are stored in a directory specified by the `UPLOAD_DIRECTORY` environment variable.
+If not set, files will be stored in the `uploaded_files` directory relative to the application root.

 ## API Endpoints